jet1965/ExData_Plotting1/README.md

 electric power consumption Data Set" which I have made available on the course web site:

+## Usage
+Simply run any of the four scripts independently.
+The script will download and unzip the text file, then construct the .PNG file in the folder in which the script currently resides.
+If the text file already exists, simply comment those lines out.

 * <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]